 What is bullying?

-- Bullying can happen anywhere – at home, with friends, online, at school or on the bus
+Bullying can happen anywhere – at home, with friends, in a group, at school, on the bus or at school.

 Types of bullying